-The narrow band FH systems ("NBFH") work satisfactorily in environments where the delay spread is in the range of 100-200 nanoseconds..
+The narrow band FH systems ("NBFH") work satisfactorily in environments where the delay spread is in the range of 100-200 ns.
 The current NBFH systems work because of the frequency diversity capabilities inherent to hopping.
 Narrow band frequency hoppers experience delay spreads of 100 to 200 ns as flat fades.
-If, because of a tade, no transmission is possible at the particular frequency, the chance of being in a fade again at the next hop (next 1 MHz frequency channel) is small.
-By widening the bandwidth of the frequency hopper to 3 or 5 MHz, the hopper has to deal with in-band multipath distortion is possible because of multipath remains high.
+If, because of a fade, no transmission is possible at the particular frequency, the chance of being in a fade again at the next hop (next 1 MHz frequency channel) is small.
+By widening the bandwidth of the frequency hopper to 3 or 5 MHz, the hopper has to deal with in-band multipath distortion instead of flat frequency fading.
+At the next hop (frequency) the chance that no transmission is possible because of multipath remains high.

 There is a linear relationship between the intersymbol interference caused by multipath and the symbol length.
 Widening the bandwidth by a factor x of a transmission system (without changing the modulation method) makes the system x times more susceptible to multipath.
-For a 5 MHz wide frequency hopping system employing 2 or 4 level FSK this means that the system can only tolerate delay spreads of up to 20-40 nanoseconds.
-However, studies indicate that a significant portion (40%) of homes6 have delay spreads of 70 nsec or worse.
+For a 5 MHz wide frequency hopping system employing 2 or 4 level FSK this means that the system can only tolerate delay spreads of up to 20-40 ns.
+However, studies indicate that a significant portion (40%) of homes6 have delay spreads of 70 ns or worse.
 Multipath conditions are typically worse in office and industrial environments.
 Further, in low cost implementations, this amount of in-band distortion can be introduced by the transmit and receive filters, thus reducing tolerance to multipath to almost zero.
 Such systems would not be viable from a user point of view.